CamiloWeinberger/Turbulator-codes/README.md

 ## Matlab controller

-Only fors for T-800 turbulador by serial-port.
+Only works with T-800 turbulador by serial-port.
 ```
 Do not use the Arduino library in matlab!!!
 ```